Kiibra/veganRify/README.md

 ***
 ### `Ice Box🧊`
 ***
-- [x] AAU, I should be able to  click somewhere and see only my posts
+- [] AAU, I should be able to  click somewhere and see only my posts.
-- [x] AAU, I should be able to go to a page and see a list of profiles from every user that has created an account on the site
+- [] AAU, I should be able to go to a page and see a list of profiles fother users.
-- [x] AAU, I should be able to lookup for images of my products rather having to copy/paste image address.
+- [] AAU, I should be able to lookup for images of my products rather having to copy/paste image address.
-- [x] AAU or a guest, I want to have the option to scan the bar code of the item to check if it is vegan or not.
+- [] AAU or a guest, I want to have the option to scan the bar code of the item to check if it is vegan or not.